mdg/pltgames-testoy/README.md

 Novelty
 =========

-The part of Testoy that is meant to be novel is it's features around testing.
+The parts of Testoy that are meant to be novel are it's features for testing.
 Testoy implements four special test-specific syntaxes to make tests easier to read and write.
 * Pure Function Tests